All Episodes

 What a joke.

-Why tell you next, Mark Davis Infrarush?
+Why tell you next, Mark Davis in for Rush?

-And very thankful for that.
+I'm very thankful for that.

 Appreciate it.

-What is it that is just so galvanizingly off-putting about this president of throwing down uh and listen, I I I do not get overly worked up about uh profanity, quite frankly.
+And listen, I do not get overly worked up about profanity, quite frankly.

-Uh I'm gonna make some reference to whose ass to kick.
+I'm going to make some reference to whose ass to kick, and that's going to make me seem tough.

 It'll really make me seem like I'm in charge.

-I mean, uh what is this?
+I mean, what is this?

-It's it's like Urkel channeling Jay-Z.
+It's like Urkel channeling Jay-Z.

 It doesn't work.

-Nothing more fully reveals the essential character of a person or group than a crisis.
+And the title is Obama Brings Nixonian Twist to Oil Spill, and they write: Nothing more fully reveals the essential character of a person or group than a crisis.

-Thus, the ecological and political catastrophe of the Gulf Oil spill has exposed a breathtaking level of incompetence, political opportunism, and mendacity at the heart of the Obama administration.
+Thus, the ecological and political catastrophe of the Gulf oil spill has exposed a breathtaking level of incompetence, political opportunism, and mendacity at the heart of the Obama administration.

 Documents obtained by the Center for Public Integrity make clear that the White House was told by the Coast Guard within 24 hours of the April 20th explosion on BP's Deepwater Horizon platform.